LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 62f4d146-27ad-4b65-8a1c-ca4c86571f75

-This is simple and intuitive, but has a drawback.
-Since it cuts at a fixed number regardless of the shape of the probability distribution, the same value of k may not be appropriate for cases where probability is evenly distributed across many candidates (many candidates are equally valid) versus cases where probability is concentrated on a single token.
+It is simple and intuitive, but has a drawback.
+Because it cuts at a fixed number regardless of the shape of the probability distribution, the same value of k may not be appropriate for cases where probability is spread evenly across many candidates (many candidates are roughly equally valid) versus cases where probability is concentrated in a single token.

-top_p (Nucleus Sampling): Narrow Candidates by Cumulative Probability
+top_p (Nucleus Sampling): Narrowing Candidates by Cumulative Probability

 top_p is an approach that compensates for the shortcomings of top_k.
-Tokens are arranged in order from highest to lowest probability, and only those tokens up to the point where the cumulative probability reaches top_p are kept as candidates.
+It sorts tokens from highest to lowest probability and retains tokens as candidates until the cumulative probability reaches top_p.

 For example, with top_p = 0.9: